pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_config_descriptor.md

 # UFS_CONFIG_DESCRIPTOR structure

 ## -description

-The <b>UFS_CONFIG_DESCRIPTOR</b> structure describes the modifiable values of the default device configuration set by the manufacturer.
+The **UFS_CONFIG_DESCRIPTOR** structure describes the modifiable values of the default device configuration set by the manufacturer.

 ## -struct-fields